 Typically, the things that founders hate to do and don’t know how to do involve processes, systems, and infrastructure.
 So you need to hire process-driven team members to take your business to the next level.

-So, for example, you might need to hire a CFO to take control of the corporate finances, an office manager to implement more structure in the office, and an IT person to set up a systems infrastructure.
+For example, you might need to hire a CFO to take control of the corporate finances, an office manager to implement more structure in the office, and an IT person to set up a systems infrastructure.

 You Don’t Need to Leave; You Just Need to Let Go